Contrast checker

 Free tier limits

-Sampling a color (using the eyedropper from inside the contrast window) counts as one pick against the monthly cap.
-Adjusting the algorithm, swapping colors, or auto-fixing does not.
+Using the eyedropper from inside the contrast window counts as one pick against the monthly cap.
+The Copy button on each row, switching algorithms, swapping colors, and auto-fixing don’t.

 Related